By Mihae Ahn, MBA, Director of Marketing, ProServeIT Corporation

 When it comes to IT weakness, the biggest one of all is not being aware of what your weaknesses are.
 Here are the common weaknesses that business leaders do not typically recognize:

 As office workers who usually worked in the office adopted the work-from-home model, some of them were left with no other alternatives but to use their personal devices to work, which posed a serious security concern and increased the likelihood of a breach.
 With the right security measures in place, BYOD (Bring Your Own Device) policies can work without compromising your corporate IT environment.
 One of the beset ways that you can ensure you are increasing your organization’s security posture is end-user training and education.
-Here are few helpful resources to get your end-users up to speed:
+Download our eBook for tips on safe computing practices.

 Disaster Recovery & Business Continuity

 Another common unrecognized weakness is the absence of (or lack of) a disaster recovery and business continuity plan.
 Here is a scenario to help you access whether your business has a disaster recovery and business continuity plan.
 Your data (emails in your inbox, internal documents, customer-facing documents like proposals, contracts, presentation decks, any information saved in your business applications, etc.) is only saved in your server that is in your office's server room.
 There is a power outage (or any other small or big disasters) and your server is down.
 This means your core business applications and other applications your people work with on a daily basis will not function.
 During the lockdown, your IT staff is working from home and can't get to your office to remediate the issue in a timely manner.
 How long can your business continue to operate without your business applications fully running?
 Do you have a plan in case this happens?
-Here are resources that can help you understand how to address this often unrecognized weakness:
+Read our blog to help you understand how to address thi often unrecognized weakness.

 Coming from the non-IT world prior to her career at ProServeIT, Mihae fully understands business leaders' challenges of connecting the dot between their business roadmap and their technology roadmap.
 She is passionate about creating and providing the content that can help business leaders identify and close that gap.